-This article compiles answers to the most frequent questions: how to start meditating and how not to quit, why spend your time on it, how to assess the success of the practice, and also provides an overview of 10 classic meditations suitable for beginners.
+This article compiles answers to the most frequent questions: how to start meditating and how not to quit, why spend your time on it, how to assess the success of the practice, also you will find an overview of 10 classic meditations suitable for beginners.

 Despite the comfortable level of modern life, an increasing number of people experience a sense of dissatisfaction.
-Our ancestors could only envy us: there is a roof over our heads, work, enough food.
+Our ancestors could only envy us: there is a roof over our heads, a job, enough food.
 But even with a million types of entertainment and access to the Internet, inner discontent and an unquenchable thirst for something else continue to grow.
 The feeling of happiness that arises fr om satisfying another "want", like a carrot on a stick, always slips away.
-People often look for the cause of this eternal dissatisfaction outside, while the root lies in our own mind.
+People often look for the cause of this eternal dissatisfaction outside themselves, while the root lies in our own mind.

 However, the mind is not the weather.
-To suffer fr om unfulfilled expectations, dissatisfaction with oneself and life, or to learn to be grateful and happy, consciously creating your reality, is a choice for everyone.
+Suffering fr om unfulfilled expectations, dissatisfaction with oneself and life, or learning to be grateful and happy, consciously creating your reality, is a choice.

 Meditation is a method proven for millennia to control the mind and all its reactions.
 It allows you to unleash your potential to the fullest, cultivate mindfulness and completely change your life for the better.

-This is interesting!
-The words "meditation", "medicine", and English medicine ('medicine') come from one Proto-Indo-European root med — 'to measure', 'to lim it', 'to consider', 'to advise' 1.
+For your information!
+The words "meditation" and English word “medicine” come from one Proto-Indo-European root med — 'to measure', 'to lim it', 'to examine', 'to advise' 1.
 If medicine is aimed at healing physical ailments, then meditation is needed to heal the mind.

-To make meditation your habit, it's enough to understand what the benefit of regular practice is.
+In order to make meditation your habit, it's enough to understand what the benefit of a regular practice is.
 Then you won't have to use willpower to start meditating.
 On the contrary: having tasted its flavor and felt the positive effects on yourself, it will be hard to stop.

 Scientific view on the benefits of meditation